10 Times a Vendor should say “No” to a Craft Show Shopper

 7) “Can you make me one by Friday?”

-If you’ve been a vendor at craft shows through the holidays, you’ve dealt with last-minute shoppers.
-They need an item and they need it before Christmas.
-I would make myself miserable trying to take on as many orders as I could to bring in enough revenue to get me through slow times in Jan/Feb.
-I didn’t even allow myself time to enjoy the holidays.
+If you’ve been a vendor at holiday craft shows, you’ve dealt with last-minute shoppers.
+I would accept so many last-minute orders that I didn’t allow myself time to enjoy the holidays.

 *Check out THE SUCCESS PLANNER for a guide on setting goals and putting steps in place to make hitting them inevitable.